 If the property is divided by a road or the different mobs of sheep are kept on separate properties it may be possible to concentrate on eradicating footrot from a portion of the flock in the first year.
-However, for this to be feasible, absolute separate vards, shearing and dipping facilities for - 3.
-Handling facilities: Fatigue is an important factor when inspecting and culling sheep as operators aim to detect every small pocket of infection.
+However, for this to be feasible, absolute separation of the mobs needs to be possible, including separate yards, shearing and dipping facilities for each mob.

+3. Handling facilities: Fatigue is an important factor when inspecting and culling sheep as operators aim to detect every small pocket of infection.